tja1607/Guidelines/Button/readme.md

 Buttons can either be onCanvas or floating.
 Buttons that are supposed to be over the keyboard on native have same behavior as floating buttons on all platforms!

-## Sizes
+### Sizes and roles
 Buttons are categorised as Size sm, md (default), lg, xl -> Role (1-4) -> Variation Size defines height of button and role defines how important the button is where 1 is the most important.

-#### XL:
-- Only used for FAB, that is always floating.
+- **XL:** Only used for FAB, that is always floating.
 Only available in primary color.

-#### LG:
-- Use sparingly and mostly for messaging states, like empty states, and especially when there is only one button, like alerts.
+- **LG:** Use sparingly and mostly for messaging states, like empty states, and especially when there is only one button, like alerts.
 Min-width 220px.

-#### MD:
-- Mostly for multiple buttons.
+- **MD:** Mostly for multiple buttons.
 Either flexsized or as blocksize.
 Use “1” for primary action, and 2, 3 or 4 for secondary options.
 Min width 88px

-#### SM:
-- Also used for multiple buttons, but mostly when amount of buttons >2.
+- **SM:** Also used for multiple buttons, but mostly when amount of buttons >2.
 For example in detail pages where there are up to 3 buttons

 ## Elevations